-Bases, covers, etc., intended to be removed and replaced by the OPERATOR have their fixing screws tightened using a torque likely to be applied in NORMAL USE.
-The test is carried out with the equipment held firmly against a rigid support onto any point on surfaces which are ACCESSIBLE in NORMAL USE and which would be likely to cause a HAZARD if damaged.
+Bases, covers, etc., intended to be removed and replaced by the OPERATOR have their fixing screws tightened with the torque applied in NORMAL USE.
+The test is carried out with the equipment held firmly against a rigid support onto any point on surfactes which are ACCESSIBLE in NORMAL USE and which would be likely to cause a HAZARD if damaged.